buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     If your repositories are particularly large, then you may need to increase this  value from its default of 1200 (20 minutes).

 ``logEnviron``
-    If this option is true (the default), then the step's logfile will describe the environment variables on the slave.
+    If this option is ``True`` (the default), then the step's logfile will describe the environment variables on the slave.
     In situations where the environment is not relevant and is long, it may be easier to set ``logEnviron=False``.

 ``env``